flink-ci/flink/docs/content/docs/dev/table/sqlClient.md

 3 rows in set
 ```

 All these result modes can be useful during the prototyping of SQL queries.
-In all these modes, results are stored in the Java heap memory of the SQL Client.
-In order to keep the CLI interface responsive, the changelog mode only shows the latest 1000 changes.
-The table mode allows for navigating through bigger results that are only limited by the available main memory and the configured [maximum number of rows](sqlClient.html#configuration) (`max-table-result-rows`).
+In all these modes,
+results are stored in the Java heap memory of the SQL Client.
+In order to keep the CLI interface responsive,
+the changelog mode only shows the latest 1000 changes.
+The table mode allows for navigating through
+bigger results that are only limited by the available main memory and the configured
+[maximum number of rows](#sql-client-execution-max-table-result-rows) (`sql-client.execution.max-table-result.rows`).

 <span class="label label-danger">Attention</span> Queries that are executed in a batch environment, can only be retrieved using the `table` or `tableau` result mode.

 After a query is defined, it can be submitted to the cluster as a long-running, detached Flink job.
-For this, a target system that stores the results needs to be specified using the [INSERT INTO statement](sqlClient.html#detached-sql-queries).
-The [configuration section](sqlClient.html#configuration) explains how to declare table sources for reading data, how to declare table sinks for writing data, and how to configure other table program properties.
+The [configuration section](#configuration) explains how to declare table sources for reading data, how to declare table sinks for writing data, and how to configure other table program properties.

 {{< top >}}